 Justice Samuel Alito’s draft opinion overruling Roe v.
-Wade, which was leaked to Politico and revealed to the public Monday night, is more than just an attack on abortion.
+Wade, which was leaked to Politico and revealed to the public in May, is more than just an attack on abortion.
 It is a manifesto laying out a comprehensive theory of which rights are protected by the Constitution and which rights should not be enforced by the courts.

 And Alito’s opinion is also a warning that, after Roe falls, the Court’s Republican majority may come for landmark LGBTQ rights decisions next, such as the marriage equality decision in Obergefell v.
 Hodges (2015) or the sexual autonomy decision in Lawrence v.
 Texas (2003).